Change font size:

 The court clerk is a person at the courthouse responsible for things like issuing documents, maintaining court files, and setting court dates.

 Cross-examination is when one party, or their lawyer if they have one, questions the other party’s witnesses.
 The purpose of cross-examination is to test how true and reliable a witness’ answers are.

-Custody is the right of a parent to make important decisions about how to care for and raise a child.
-It includes the right to make decisions about the child’s health, education, and religion.
-Custody is not about which parent the child lives with or how much time a child spends with each parent.
+Decision-making responsibility or custody is the right to make important decisions about how to care for and raise a child.
+It includes the right to make decisions about the child's health, education, religion, and important extra-curricular activities.

 Debts are money that a person owes, for example, a mortgage, line of credit, car loan, etc.